yecto/s2hs2-TidalCycles-0.8-/README_English.md

 - With Atom back on our screen, we will open our 'cruel_laberinto.tidal' file

-- Now we need to install and open Processing; uncompress the 's2hs2tidalcycles08.zip' file and double click on the file 's2hs2tidalcycles08.pde', which display a sketch with 3 tabs 's2hs2tidalcycles08', 'Letters' and 'Thing', now must run this file, giving play or pressing 'ctrl or cmd + enter'.
+- Now we need to install and open Processing; uncompress the 's2hs2tidalcycles08.zip' file and double click on the file 's2hs2tidalcycles08.pde', which display a sketch with 3 tabs 's2hs2tidalcycles08', 'Letters' and 'Thing', now must run this file, giving play or pressing 'ctrl or cmd + R'.

 - Now we turn back to Atom and boot TidalCycles - 'Packages' - 'Tidal Cycles' - 'Boot TidalCycles'.